-As a private money lender, we work with a wide spectrum of clients: from those who are just starting out in the rehab business to borrowers with substantial experience and funds of their own.
-It’s self-explanatory why someone with only modest savings needs to work with a private mortgage lender.
+As a private money lender, we work with a broad spectrum of borrowers, from first-time investors to those with substantial experience and funds of their own.
+It’s self-explanatory why someone with only modest savings needs to work with a private lender.
 However, why would someone use them if they have enough cash of their own?
 The answer, my friends, is leverage.
-This article is a continuation of our series on hard money calculators, so if you need a refresher on the basics, please read our article on Hard Money Calculator Basics.
+This article is a continuation of our series on hard money calculators, so if you need a refresher, please read our article on Hard Money Calculator Basics.

 Financial Leverage Refers to the Use of Debt to Multiply Profits

-Leverage is by far my favorite financial mechanism.
-Leverage refers to the means by which a person or organization borrows money to invest.
-Leverage can help finance all sorts of things, like a home (mortgage payment) vehicle (car loan), or college education (student loan).
+To leverage something is to use it to the maximum advantage, and it is by far my favorite financial mechanism.
+Financial leverage refers to how a person or organization borrows money to invest.
+Leverage can help finance all sorts of things, like a home (mortgage payment), vehicle (car loan), or college education (student loan).
 For individuals, paying out-of-pocket for these big-ticket items oftentimes is unrealistic.
 Thus, leverage might be the only way to afford a home, car, college education, or other major purchases.

 Working with Private Money Lenders Maximizes Your Return on Cash